andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 ## Modeling:

-First Attempt: **Using 'vanilla' Decision Tree and SMOTE to address imbalances**

 Several attempts were made implementing different attempts to deal with the extreme imbalance since the tartget class was also the minority class.
 Testing demonstrated that tuning the model's weight class returned increased performance over random oversampling or undersampling.
 Various models were tested including Decision Tree, Random Forest and XGBoost.
 When GridSearch was applied, modeling performed poorly when compared to manual tuning.
 In some cases, the size of the dataset  proved to be too computationally expensive to implement GridSearch and testing began to run over 20 hours.
 Because manual tuning proved to be more efficient, GridSearch was abandoned.
 The final iteration was a manually tuned random forsest classifier with >90% accuracy and >64% recall.

 ## BEST MODEL: Manually tuned Random Forest

 ```python
 time = fn.Timer()